awsdocs/aws-systems-manager-user-guide/doc_source/features.md

 ------
 #### [ AppConfig ]

 [AppConfig](appconfig.md), a capability of AWS Systems Manager, helps you create, manage, and deploy application configurations\.
 AppConfig supports controlled deployments to applications of any size\.
-You can use AppConfig with applications hosted on Amazon EC2 instances, AWS Lambda containers, mobile applications, or IoT devices\.
+You can use AppConfig with applications hosted on Amazon EC2 instances, AWS Lambda containers, mobile applications, or edge devices\.
 To prevent errors when deploying application configurations, AppConfig includes validators\.
 A validator provides a syntactic or semantic check to verify that the configuration you want to deploy works as intended\.
 During a configuration deployment, AppConfig monitors the application to verify that the deployment is successful\.
 If the system encounters an error or if the deployment invokes an alarm, AppConfig rolls back the change to minimize impact for your application users\.

 ------
 #### [ Parameter Store ]